cap1tan/cap1tan/README.md

 ### Hi there 👋

-My name is Sotiris and I'm a Process Engineer by trade, working in semiconductors.
-I come from Greece but I live and work in Belgium.
+I'm a process engineer by trade, working in semiconductors.

 I just like to **code** and automate things.
 I practiced C/C++/Java/HTML/CSS/Javascript/SQL/Matlab during my studies, these days I'm mostly using **Python**.

 - 🔭 I’m currently working on a tool that combines and analyzes data from mutliple diverse sources in a factory
-- 🌱 Currently learning *Data Science* (check out my [Dataquest Jupyter notebooks](https://github.com/cap1tan/dataquest-projects)), *Golang*
+- 🌱 Currently learning *Data Science*

 <p>
   📣 Contact me :<br/>